Raiders release disgruntled WR Brown | Devdiscourse

 The Oakland Raiders abruptly released wide receiver Antonio Brown on Saturday, just two days before the team's season opener against the Denver Broncos.
-The move caps a tumultuous week in Oakland and comes just hours after the wide receiver posted a message to Instagram on Saturday morning that ended with "Release me @raiders".
+The move capped a tumultuous week in Oakland and came just hours after the wide receiver posted a message to Instagram on Saturday morning that ended with "Release me @raiders".

 "You are gonna piss a lot of people off when you start doing what's best for you," the message begins.
 "And that's fine!
 I have worked my whole life to prove that the system is blind to see talent like mines.
 Now that everyone sees it, they want me to conform to that same system that failed me all those years."
 "I'm not mad at anyone.
 I'm just asking for the freedom to prove them all wrong.
 Release me @raiders. #NOMore #theyputblindersonahorseforareason #NoMoreFake."

 "No way I play after they took [his guaranteed money] and made my contract week to week," Brown wrote to ESPN's Jeff Darlington in an email Saturday.
-There has been plenty of drama around Brown since he was acquired from the Steelers in March and signed to a contract extension.
+There has been plenty of drama around Brown since he joined the Raiders.

 In the most recent episode, Brown and Mayock had to be physically separated during a testy exchange on Wednesday, ESPN and NFL Network reported, leading to Brown opening a team meeting on Friday morning with what was dubbed an "emotional apology."
 Per ESPN's Josina Anderson, Brown confronted Mayock over being fined almost $54,000 and called Mayock a "cracker" and addressed him with a number of "cuss words" during the altercation.
 Anderson reported Mayock began to walk away because he felt the situation would escalate.